Frustration at EU summit on slow vaccination

 He added that he is "very much open" to find a way to help Croatia, Bulgaria, and Latvia, which have struggled with their roll-out due to their reliance on AstraZeneca vaccines.

 In parallel, commission and member state officials have been in talks over the allocation of the upcoming batch of 10 million doses with the aim of narrowing the vaccine gap between EU countries in the so-called steering board that dealt with the vaccine strategy.

-Those talks continue on Friday.
+Leaders now called EU ambassadors to make a decision on those doses.

 EU leaders also discussed the tightening of vaccine exports, which the commission proposed earlier this week, with several leaders urging caution, fearing it would upset global supply chains and saying it has to be a "last resort".